Sound sculptures for a large projection surface.

 Initially, a prototype was created by silently sculpting specific waveforms using audio synthesis.
 After listening back to the sound that came from this process, the two artists quickly realized that emotionally, the sound and image didn’t really correspond to one another.
 Some of the most delicate and elegant waveforms forms were sometimes accompanied by harsh, uncomfortable frequencies.
 Returning with a new approach, Dean and Desbiens-Desmeules decided to capture the feeling of each waveform.
 Rather than using a strictly literal approach, the final installation flirts with orchestral instruments and soundscapes, while other moments immerse audiences in the low hum of subbass along with its pure and beautiful visual representation.

 In “Frozen Music”, digital sculptures emerge from cinematic ambiences and delicate melodies while the immense scale of the piece immerses audiences into an impressive environment where sound seems to stand still.

 Frozen Music is a co-production between L.E.V.
 Festival and Gijón Fundación Municipal de Cultura (FMC) with additional support from Canada Council for the Arts.

-2-5 DLP projectors or LED Wall, 1 computer, speakers.
+2-5 DLP or laser projectors or LED Wall, 1 computer, speakers.

 Indeterminate.
 Generative composition.

 Large video projection with multi-channel sound.
-One video image is projected onto a wall in a large exhibit space.
-The surface is ideally 15 meters long, covered by multiple video projectors.
-Rear projection is recommended or LED Wall.
+Video is projected onto a wall in a large exhibit space.
+The surface is ideally 15 meters long, covered by multiple video projectors or LED Wall.

 A multi-channel speaker set-up is used to spatialize sound.
-The minimum number of speakers are dependent on the size of the projection wall.
+The minimum number of speakers are dependent on the size of the room,

 Photos: Sébastien Roy